 When I was in year 12, I made my first attempt of getting into medicine and received a score in the 88th percentile.
 At first, I felt like I still had a fighting chance at Medicine, but unfortunately, I just missed out!
 Naturally, I bawled my eyes out and was left mentally vacant for the following couple of days.
 But, 2 years later, I can confidently say that receiving that score was one of the best things that ever happened to me.

 I took a second attempt at medical entry after my disappointing result back in Year 12, and received a total UCAT score of 3040 (about 97th percentile).
-I believe this shows that you can also surpass this same obstacle that I have overcome by working hard and persevering through your failures!
+I believe this shows that you can also surpass this same obstacle, that I have overcome, by working hard and persevering through your failures!

-Getting into medicine straight from High School is not the ONLY way to get in.
+Getting into medicine straight from high school is not the ONLY way to get in.
 The beauty of medicine is that there are many pathways that you can go down to follow your dreams.

 If you don’t get a competitive UCAT score, there are four main pathways for entry into medicine: School Leaver Entry, Guaranteed Entry, Non-Standard Entry and Graduate Entry.

 If your UCAT score was not competitive enough, the only public university that does not consider UCAT for direct entry is James Cook University (JCU).
 However, JCU has a particular focus on rural-based medicine, and if you lack experience in these areas, it might be a little more difficult to get in.
+The private Bond University also does not require UCAT.
+You need to submit a written application for JCU.
+The private Bond University also does not require UCAT.

 If your ATAR is high, it’s worth it to take a gap year and attempt the UCAT next year.
 This way you’re still considered a ‘school leaver’ and will still be eligible for entry into all universities offering undergraduate medicine.
 This is what I did, and I found that all the volunteering/paid work I did during my gap year, along with the overall life lessons I learnt in that year helped me develop my interpersonal skills (useful for interviews), and made me even more determined to get into Medicine!